SerafimPoch/React-Native-todo-app/README.md

-## Simple TODO app with React Native and Redux
+## Simple todo app with React Native and Redux